pavelk2/NYC-taxi-tips/README.md

     ## Treatment
     ## 0.2105738

-It seems they tend to pay 0.21% more.
+**It seems people traveling from Times Square tend to pay 0.21% more**.
 While the difference exists and statistically significant the percentage difference is small.

 Let's compare two airports (JFK and LaGuardia):